gem/global_embodied_carbon_model/README.md

 		    - **MF**: Mass factor of component (kg per quantity unit).
 This is set to zero for components excluded from the total building mass calculation, where only structure and envelope are considered
 			- **WR**: Waste factor indicating the share of material wasted during construction

-	 - <span style="color: #7fccb6"><b>embodied_carbon_factors</b></span>: This subfolder contains embodied carbon factors for various life-cycle modules (e.g., A1-A3, A4-A5) across different building types and occupancies, distinguishing between structural and nonstructural components.
-It also includes summaries of Replacement Embodied Carbon (REC) by building type, occupancy and country, and the embodied-carbon exposure map of the region.
+	 ☁️ <span style="color: #7fccb6"><b>embodied_carbon_factors</b></span>: This subfolder contains embodied carbon factors for various life-cycle modules (e.g., A1-A3, A4-A5) across different building types and occupancies, distinguishing between structural and non-structural components.
+It also includes summaries of replacement embodied carbon (REC) by building type, occupancy and country, and the embodied-carbon exposure map of the region.
 The Excel file "Region_Embodied_Carbon_Factors" compiles all component-level embodied carbon factors and data sources (e.g., EPD databases, scientific literature)

-	  - <span style="color: #7fccb6"><b>exposure</b></span>: This subfolder provides aggregated REC values at the first subnational administrative level for each country in the region, including both structural and nonstructural contributions and additional exposure attributes from GEM models
+	  🏘️ <span style="color: #7fccb6"><b>exposure</b></span>: This subfolder provides aggregated REC values at the first subnational administrative level for each country in the region, including both structural and non-structural contributions and additional exposure attributes from GEM models (e.g., buildings, total replacement cost)

- 2) <span style="color: #7cf9d6"><b>Seismic_Embodied_Carbon</b></span>: This folder includes data on embodied carbon resulting from repair and reconstruction activities due to earthquake damage.
-It contains summaries of Average Annual Embodied Carbon (AAEC) for all countries in the region, and a regional embodied-carbon seismic risk map.
+ 🏚️ <span style="color: #7cf9d6"><b>Seismic_Embodied_Carbon</b></span>: This folder includes data on embodied carbon resulting from repair and reconstruction activities due to earthquake damage.
+It contains summaries of average annual embodied carbon (AAEC) for all countries in the region, and a regional embodied-carbon seismic risk map.
 The <span style="color: #7fccb6"><b>risk</b></span> subfolder contains the aggregated AAEC values at first subnational administrative level of each country in the region, broken down into structural and non-structural contributions.

-## How is the embodied carbon of individual building asset calculated?
+## How is the embodied carbon of an individual building asset calculated?

 The methodology is described in some detail in the dedicated [folder](https://github.com/gem/global_embodied_carbon_model/tree/revised_structure_new/methodology).
 For further details, refer to the publications listed below.